Sabota lark

 The sabota lark (Calendulauda sabota) is a species of lark in the family Alaudidae.
 It is found in southern Africa in its natural habitats of dry savannah, moist savannah, and subtropical or tropical dry shrubland.
+It is generally sedentary but local movements occur in drier regions.
+The species name is derived from sebotha or sebothé, the Tswana generic name for a lark.

 Taxonomy and systematics

 Formerly, the Sabota lark was classified as belonging to the genus Mirafra until moved to Calendulauda in 2009.
 Not all authorities have followed this re-classification.
 Two distinctive taxa of this species are respectively known as the large-billed Sabota lark and small-billed Sabota lark.
 The large-billed subspecies are found in the dry to arid west and south of its range, while the small-billed subspecies are native to mesic woodlands of the north and east.